MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Applications/New-MgBetaApplicationAppManagementPolicyByRef.md

 Only one policy object can be assigned to an application or service principal.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgApplicationAppManagementPolicyByRef](/powershell/module/Microsoft.Graph.Applications/New-MgApplicationAppManagementPolicyByRef?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)